joergschultzelutter/core-aprs-client/docs/framework_usage.md

 > [!TIP]
 > - `input_parser.py` digests the incoming input from APRS.
 As an input processor, it tries to figure out what the user wants from us.
 If successful, the desired action is identified and returned back to the `core-aprs-client` framework - which will then forward it to the `output_generator.py` function.
 > - `output_generator.py` takes the data from `input_parser.py` and builds the outgoing message which is later to be sent to APRS-IS.
+Note that this function is only responsible for generating the outgoing _content_ whereas `core-aprs-client` will take that data and split it up into 1..n APRS messages.

 `input_parser.py` and `output_generator.py` rely on exchanging data through a mutually equal data structure.
-That data structure can be defined by the user and is passed through between both user functions; the `core-aprs-client` framework does *not* use this data element in any way.
-Just ensure that both custom code modules share the same data structure.
+That data structure can be defined by the user and is passed through between both user functions; the `core-aprs-client` framework itself does *not* use contents from this data element (`input_parser_response_object`) _in any way_.
+Just ensure that both custom code modules `input_parser.py` and `output_generator.py` share the same data exchange structure.

 ## Usage of the offline test option for your bot integration
 > [!TIP]